Network for Africa

 Each Self Help Group leader is expected to share the knowledge and skills gained from the training with their fellow group members.

-Match Funding Campaign (February-March)
+2021 – Match Funding Campaign

 One generous supporter offered Network for Africa the opportunity to run a private match funding campaign in support of our mental health projects.
 Running from 25 February until 31 March 2021, donations up to a total of £15,000/$21,000 were matched.
+Thanks to our supporters, the campaign enabled us to raise a total of £30,000/$42,000.
+This will be used to enable our continuous funding of our mental health projects in Africa.

-2020 – Fundraising Event (October)
+2020 – Green Ribbons Fundraising Event

 Make a Donation